 He also set up several potted house plants, which creates a sort of barrier between the ‘workspace’ and the rest of the living room.

 For a compact home office setup: Becca’s writing desk

-My small white writing desk Affiliate link is smaller and faces a wall, which helps me limit distractions.
+My small writing desk Affiliate link is smaller and faces a wall, which helps me limit distractions.